 Staff and Partners

 Leighah is serving as the Chris Walsh Center’s first Center Assistant, hired to help launch the center during the spring 2020 semester.
-She is a first-year student at Framingham State University majoring in English with a concentration in Journalism, and a minor in Chinese.
-Leighah is an Assistant News Editor for the school’s newspaper, The Gatepost.
+She is a second-year student at Framingham State University majoring in English with a concentration in Journalism, and minors in both Chinese and Political Science.
+Leighah is the News Editor for the school’s newspaper, The Gatepost.
 Leighah is interested in the community aspect of journalism and is looking forward to working with the community as the Center Assistant.
 When not in school Leighah travels to South Carolina to spend time with her mother.
 Leighah also enjoys reading and studying the Chinese language.

 The planning committee has worked for several years to develop the center's mission, form partnerships with educators, families, and community organizations.
 The current list of committee members is below: